wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 * Use of shortcodes inside template files
 * Display staring stats for whole website or for each page individually
 * Select image to use for Facebook sharing (Facebook thumbnail)
+* You can use your own custom social icons for Twitter, Facebook and other social networks

 Share Buttons are very easy to configure.
 Just select button type, size, position and which social networking services do you want to offer to your visitors.
-Buttons will appear below your articles or on top of them as you choose.
+Buttons will appear below your articles or on top of them (or both) as you choose.

 **Shortcodes**

-* Use [hupso_hide] anywhere in post's text to hide buttons for specific post.
+* Use `[hupso_hide]` anywhere in post's text to hide buttons for specific post.
-* Use [hupso] anywhere in post's text to show buttons at custom position inside the post.
+* Use `[hupso]` anywhere in post's text to show buttons at custom position inside the post.
 Buttons will be shown exactly where this shortcode appears.
-* Shortcodes inside template files: Add this PHP code inside template files at position where you want to show share buttons: echo do_shortcode('[hupso]');
+* Shortcodes inside template files: Add this PHP code inside template files at position where you want to show share buttons: `echo do_shortcode('[hupso]');`
 You can configure share buttons in plugin settings.
-* Shortcodes inside widget text: Just include [hupso] anywhere in widget text area and share buttons will be displayed there.
+* Shortcodes inside widget text: Just include `[hupso]` anywhere in widget text area and share buttons will be displayed there.
 * You can use custom titles and urls inside shortcodes.
-Exampe: [hupso title="My title" url="http://www.hupso.com/share/"].
-You can use only title or only url if you like: [hupso title="My title"], [hupso url="http://www.hupso.com/share/"].
+Exampe: `[hupso title="My title" url="http://www.hupso.com/share/"]`.
+You can use only title or only url if you like: `[hupso title="My title"]`, `[hupso url="http://www.hupso.com/share/"]`.

 [Share Buttons Demo](http://www.hupso.com/share/) | [FAQ](http://wordpress.org/extend/plugins/hupso-share-buttons-for-twitter-facebook-google/faq/) | [Feedback](http://www.hupso.com/share/feedback/)